onnenon/flake/README.md

 > Plates are not required for the Choc switches as they are much lower than MX switches and don't need additional enclosure height to securely sit in the board

-At the moment, the photos show Flake v0.1.0 which is fully tested, but the current repo's latest version is v0.1.1 which is not tested.
-In that update, I've changed the silkscreen and modified some edges, and I've also added PCB copper fill.
-Generally, these changes likely did not break anything and the PCB should work just fine.

-If you want to build Flake yourself, you can check out the [build guide](/docs/build_guide.md)
+Anywhy Flake v0.1.0 is fully the tested version.
+The most similar version this repo has is v0.1.1, where I've changed the silkscreen modified some edges, and also added PCB copper fill.
+So if you want to build Flake yourself, I recommend using the v0.1.1 version, as well as checking out the [build guide](/docs/build_guide.md)

 > Feel free to send me your builds and keyboard reviews :)